 back to the Middle Ages, 700 years ago.
 Whilst exploring this incredibly historic town make sure you take a walk along the perfectly preserved, red stone, Roman city walls.
 Mid afternoon we continue to the picturesque Lake District

 Day 5: Lake District sightseeing

 We will spend a delightful day touring the famous Lake District.
-This morning we visit Ambleside and Grasmere where we have included entrance to the Wordsworth Museum and a guided visit through Dove Cottage, once home to the poet William Wordsworth.
-In the afternoon we enjoy a cruise to Lakeside, on Lake Windermere.
-Here we board a beautifully preserved steam train for a short 6 kilometre ride through the glorious countryside of Beatrix Potter to Newby Bridge and Haverthwaite.
+This morning we visit Ambleside and Grasmere where we visit Dove Cottage, once home to the poet William Wordsworth.
+Later this afternoon we have included a private cruise on Lake Windermere.

 Day 6: New Lanark and Edinburgh

 Crossing into Scotland we enjoy a morning tea stop in Gretna Green before we reach the New Lanark World Heritage Site, a sensitively restored 18th century cotton mill village in South Lanarkshire.
 The giant mill wheels still sit over the torrential river and the 200 year old terraced houses have been restored offering an intriguing look at the workers family life two centuries ago.
 Later we continue to Edinburgh, where we stay for the next three nights.
 Before arriving at your hotel we have included a tour and tasting to sample a ‘wee tipple’ at the Scotch Whisky Experience.